 How Physical Therapy Helps in Post-Surgical Rehab

 No matter what your particular surgery may be, you can rely upon a physical therapist to get you moving again.
 Our physical therapy team is here to help you make sense of confusing medical terms and learn the right progressions of exercises and activities to maximize post-surgical recovery!

 Instead of masking pain, physical therapy helps you resolve your pain and other impairments.
 We do this through techniques such as joint mobilizations, home exercise programs, and non-invasive modalities including therapeutic ultrasound, electrical stimulation, and cold laser therapy.

 Depending on your post-operative environment, a physical therapist can also help you problem solve how to safely get in and out of a car, up and down stairs, in and out of bed, and so on while protecting your healing surgical site and keeping you safe.
 We can give you adaptive tools to compensate for reduced movement while at the same time working with your body to restore normal range of movement as quickly as possible.

 Lastly, our physical therapy team can also educate you about lifestyle and nutritional techniques to optimize your healing and health in the long-term.
 That way, you’ll be far more likely to avoid re-injury, recurrent surgeries, and prolonged downtime.

 Feeling anxious about an upcoming surgery?
-Contact our physical therapy clinic today to schedule a post-surgical consultation and set yourself up for post-operative success!
+Contact Us Today at Freehold, NJ Center to schedule a post-surgical consultation and set yourself up for post-operative success!